GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/03-message-list.md

 </androidx.constraintlayout.widget.ConstraintLayout>
 ```

-2. Add new `TodayViewHolder` class to codebase
+2. Add a new `TodayViewHolder` class that inflates this layout and populates it with data:

 ```kotlin
 class TodayViewHolder(
     parentView: ViewGroup,